 Short Term Disability for Maternity Leave

 Short term disability insurance for maternity leave generates payments while you recover from normal childbirth.
-It is the flavor of supplemental disability insurance most in demand, but hardest to find.
-Your benefit for delivering a perfectly healthy baby may be several multiples of the premium paid in advance, making your policy self funding.
+Your maternity leave benefit payment for delivering a perfectly healthy baby may be several multiples of the premium paid in advance, making your policy self funding.

 Short term disability for maternity leave works by covering your recovery from normal childbirth, an event many people plan in advance.
 There is a six week cash payment for a vaginal birth, and an eight week payment for a cesarean delivery.
 Payments begin after satisfying your policy elimination period, which is most commonly one or two weeks.

 Apply for short term disability maternity leave benefits by filing your claim form.
 Benefits are payable when the policy starts prior to conception only.
 Complete an express pregnancy claim form to expedite processing for normal childbirth.
 More detailed information may be needed if taking leave prior to delivery, or extending leave because of postpartum disorders.

 Postpartum problems are the most common reasons to extend short term disability for maternity leave.
 Childbirth is a high risk activity.
 Things may not go the way you envisioned.
 You may be injured during delivery, or develop an infection.
 The main disorders that might affect you after a vaginal delivery include fissures, infections, and postpartum hemorrhage.
 The leading risk factors include: